When can a child climb the stairs alone? Read the 7 tips

 So when it comes to climbing stairs, the key is the guidance and observation of the parents.

-So there is no fixed milestone regarding the age your child must be to climb the stairs alone.
+There is therefore no fixed milestone regarding the age your child must be to be able to climb the stairs alone.

 However, there are ways to support your child and to make the stair climbing process as safe as possible.